ChristophHotter/QuantumInputOutput.jl/docs/src/examples/05-2_N-QDs_bidirectional-waveguide_quantum-pulse_qo.md

 # Quantum Pulse Bi-Directional Waveguide

-This example mirrors the example `Bi-Directional Waveguide` but uses the numeric SLH struct [`SLHqo`](@ref), to circumvent the symbolic derivation part.
+This example mirrors the example `Bi-Directional Waveguide` but passes numeric operators directly to [`SLH`](@ref), circumventing the symbolic derivation part.
 Furthermore it drives the system with a *quantum* single-photon pulse via a virtual cavity.

 As usual, we start by loading the packages and defining the operators and parameters of the system.